 All-on-4 Dental Implants

-How much does it cost?
-How does All-on-4 fit in the overall dental implant treatment?
-What is our specific approach to All-on-4 cases in our clinic here in San Antonio, TX?
-These and other questions will be answered on this page.
-Let’s start with a bit of history.
+How much does All-on-4 cost?
+What is our specific approach to All-on-4 cases at our clinic here in San Antonio, TX?
+These and other questions can be answered with a little dental history about rabbits and implants.

-Since 1900’s, acrylic dentures had been the only viable option for replacing lost teeth.
+Since the 1900’s, acrylic dentures were the only viable option for replacing lost teeth.
 For many patients, dentures feel natural and are easy to wear.
-Unfortunately, others have quite the opposite experience.
+Unfortunately, others have a terrible experience.
 Roughly half of all dentures collect dust on a nightstand instead of helping their owners chew.
 The denture problem had dentists looking for solutions…

 The Beginning of Dental Implants

-However, in the 1960’s, researchers working with rabbits made an accidental discovery.
+In the 1960’s, researchers working with rabbits made an accidental discovery.
 They discovered that bone accepts and heals around titanium screws!
-By the late 1970’s, doctors began experimenting with surgically implanted titanium anchors in the lower jaw.
+By the late 1970’s, doctors began experimenting with placing titanium anchors in the lower jaw.
 They began to stabilize loose lower dentures.
-In the 1980’s, specialists began using these dental implants to help many denture wearers.
+In the 1980’s, specialists began using these dental implants to help denture wearers.
 Finally, by the 1990’s, general dentists joined their colleagues and began to help patients with single missing teeth.

 By 2010, the dental implant field was ready for another leap.
 By this time, dentures could be stabilized and single teeth replaced with a high success rate.
 However, there was no affordable way to restore and replace a patient’s full arch.
 Major obstacles remained.
 One of them was bone grafting of atrophied dental ridges and sinuses.
 The second was the complicated teeth fabrication techniques borrowed from traditional dentistry.
 These factors meant treatment was expensive and required a long healing period.